sbhbenjamin/tp/docs/DeveloperGuide.md

 **Use case: UC12 - Set repeated occurrences of a task**

 **MSS**
-1. User chooses the set repeated occurrence of a task.
+1. User chooses to set repeated occurrences of a task.
 2. User enters the request to set repeated occurrences of a task.
 3. Harmonia sets the task as a repeated occurrence.
 4. Harmonia informs the user that the task has been added as a repeated occurrence.